forgefed/forgefed/README.md

 Motivation
 ----------

-Git was created as a distributed version control system, in contrast to the popular systems which denote one replica as the canonical upstream master source.
-Existing project hosting websites soon began supporting git and some new ones sprung up as well; but they all used the traditional "hub" paradigm that people were accustomed to.
-This type of website facilitates collaboration and end-user participation but is not at all in the spirit of git.
-The goal of this project is to support the familiar collaborative features of the centralized web hosts with a decentralized design that, like git itself, does not rely on a central host and can be self-hosted by anyone, with all such independent peers cooperating to form a larger logical network.
+Git was created as a distributed version control system (VCS), in contrast to the VCS systems that were most widely used at the time, which denote one replica as the canonical upstream master source.
+Existing project hosting websites soon began supporting git and some new ones sprung up as well; but even the new ones were modelled upon the traditional "hub" paradigm; with a single canonical upstream replica and all other replicas implicitly and permantly relegated as "forks".
+This type of website well serves the traditional purpose of facilitating collaboration and end-user participation; but not at all, in the decentralized spirit of Git.

+Indeed, it is usually the case, even with Git, that one replica will be designated as the canonical upstream; so this retro-fitting of Git upon the tradition hub model is not often contested.
+Philisphically speaking though, this has the, often undesirable, effect of casting all software projects and development teams as hierarchical in nature, antithetical to truly open project "structures" such as adhocracy.

+Furthermore, the centralized infrastructure, which, in nearly all current instances, is operated by a commercial entity and contingent on it's profitability, is a liability to anyone depending on it for the long-term.
+Remeber Google Code?

+The goal of this project is to support the familiar collaborative features of the centralized web hosts with a decentralized design that, like Git itself, does not rely on a central host and can be self-hosted by anyone; with all such independent peers cooperating to form a larger logical network.
+Also, becasue this system is intended to be operated by anyone on their personal computers, ultra efficiency and security are also high-priority goals.
+For example, no long-running processes will be allowed; instead, all Git operations will be fully preemptible to prevent the "slow loris" bottle-necks; which are a serious limitation and security issue for existing self-hosted solutions such as Gogs, the system that NotABug is currently using.

 Design Goals